News & Events

 Remarkably, Pujya Swamiji generously acceded to our group's wish to have a private meeting with him by giving not just one, but one a day!
 He spoke on the Kaivalya Upanishad, and in spite of nightly kidney dialysis, blindness in his left eye, not to mention the many vicissitudes of old age, had the energy and brilliance to shed much light on this valuable text.

 However, it wasn't all study!
-Swamini Atmaprakashanandaji ensured that our understanding and appreciation of India's rich culture was not neglected: she arranged several temple visits, visits to two classical concerts (one of dance, one of music) plus a long-promised visit to a Veda Patashala, a school where boys are taught the Vedas, in Coimbatore.
+Swamini Atmaprakashanandaji ensured that our understanding and appreciation of India's rich culture was not neglected: she arranged several temple visits, visits to two classical concerts (one of dance, one of music) plus a long-promised visit to a Veda Patashala, a school (in Coimbatore) where boys are taught the Vedas.

 The gurukulam also provided much cultural richness: it too gave a splendid concert of its own one evening (drawing on the rich resources of the three-year course students) plus another two concerts from visiting musicians and singers on other evenings, including Sri Umayalpuram K. Sivaraman, a famous mridangam player.
 There was also the heart-warming sight and sound of two young schoolboys who one evening gave us a tableau from the Gita, spoken entirely in Sanskrit, with each boy charmingly dressed for the part in home-made outfits.